EPCCed/2026-07-27-Fortran-inter/episodes/14-interoperability-with-c.md

 ### Derived types

-To be interoperable, a Fortran derived type must map to a plain C struct with interoperable compments.
-This means the Fortran type must have no type-bound procedures, cannot be extended, cannot have components that have either the allocatable or pointer attributes,
+To be interoperable, a Fortran derived type must map to a plain C struct with interoperable components.
+This means the Fortran type must have no type-bound procedures, cannot be extended, and cannot have components that have either the `allocatable` or `pointer` attributes,

-The type should be declared as bind(c), e.g.,
+The type should be declared as `bind(c)`, e.g.,
 ```
   type, bind(c), public :: my_type
     integer (c_int) :: icomponent